Mobile menu toggle

 Dynamic Island on iPhone 17e?!

 Multiple reports indicate Apple will announce the iPhone 17e on February 19, exactly a year after the iPhone 16e‘s debut.
-While initial leaks suggested the phone would ditch the notch for Dynamic Island, recent reports say otherwise.
+While initial leaks suggested the phone would ditch the notch for the Dynamic Island, recent reports say otherwise.

 Either way, the upcoming budget iPhone appears to be a minor refresh.
 The biggest upgrades will seemingly be a faster A19 chip and support for MagSafe wireless charging.